TDL-133/ai-weekly-fr/prompt revue fr.md

 use only these newsletters in a balance way, ensuring that they are all equally represented

-if you don't find the newsletters email go through their urls below and use these scraping tools : firecrawl, tavily, sequential thinking
+if you don't find the newsletters email go through their urls below and use these scraping tools : parallel search, parallel task, firecrawl, tavily, sequential thinking

 these are the urls to scrap :
 Alpha Signal, https://alphasignal.ai/last-email/